AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 To import all scripts into AgenaTrader without any error we add "indicator", "strategy", "condition" or "alert" to the filename and also to the c# class name.
 This is important because if you like to use all files in your AgenaTrader the names must be different.
 It is not possible to have an indicator and condition with the same name, e.g. "SMA_CrossOver".
 They must have unique names like "SMA_CrossOver_indicator" and "SMA_CrossOver_condition"!

 ##Color and drawing style
-If the user has changed the color or the drawing style of the script (indicator or condition) we need to change the setting during the OnBarUpdate() method.
+If the user has changed the color or the drawing style of the script (indicator or condition) we need to change the setting during the OnCalculate() method.

 ```cs
 //Set the drawing style, if the user has changed it.